LokiMidgard/Dice-Tool/README.md

  - A Library you can include in your own program via [nuget](https://www.nuget.org/packages/DiceTool/)
  - A Domain Specific Language called `Dice Language` to write down what your intend is
  - A Windows Desktop Application that will give you the results (You can download it under [Releases](https://github.com/LokiMidgard/Dice-Tool/releases/latest))
- - A Website (On Hold untill Client-Blazor will eventually have Multithreading)

  # The Dice Language

  It is a simple langunage but should allow you to formulate your Intent.